 Again, find ways to differentiate yourself from your competitors and become unique.
 Create an online store (or even better a brand) that visitors won’t forget.
 Something that sticks to their head and that they automatically connect when they think about the product.

-When you sell products that are very similar to what everybody else is selling, your store personality can make the difference.
+When you sell products that are very similar to what everybody else is selling, your store personality can make a difference.

 If that’s something you need to improve, go and hire a photographer with experience in commercial/product photography.
 If you don’t want to make that investment right now, at least learn how to do professional photos yourself.
 Shopify has a great guide for product photography.